sidney-eliot/3d-artists-handbook/CONTRIBUTING.md

    and the minimum npm version is v9.3.1.
 If this is outdated for whatever reason, look at [quartz](https://quartz.jzhao.xyz/).)_

-2. A version control software, I recommend [GitHub Desktop](https://desktop.github.com/download/)
+2. A version control software, I recommend [GitHub Desktop](https://desktop.github.com/download/).

 2. Then, clone this repository inside of GitHub Desktop (_File > Clone repository_).

-3. Switch the branch to the one containing the development content
+3. Switch the branch to the one containing the development content.

 4. Inside the repository folder using any terminal, execute the following commands: